dankirkham/xkcd-skein-fpga/docs/alu.md

 8. Write [Primary/Secondary] Register lowest 16-bits.
 ### Loading Value from Constants ROM
 Constants ROM to ALU input is 64-bit, so there is no need to shift in 16 bits at a time.
-1. Write Primary Register
+1. Write [Primary/Secondary] Register
 ### Addition and XOR
 1. Load value from RAM or Constants ROM to Primary Register.
 See [Loading Value from RAM](#loading-value-from-ram).
-2. Load value from RAM to Secondary Register.
+2. Load value from RAM or Constants ROM to Secondary Register.
 3. Perform XOR or Addition, Result is written to Primary Register.
-4. Rotate Primary and Secondary Register left 16-bits.
+4. Rotate Primary Register left 16-bits.
 First 16-bits are written to RAM.
-5. Rotate Primary and Secondary Register left 16-bits.
+5. Rotate Primary Register left 16-bits.
 Second 16-bits are written to RAM.
-6. Rotate Primary and Secondary Register left 16-bits.Rotate Primary Register left 16-bits.
+6. Rotate Primary Register left 16-bits.
 Third 16-bits are written to RAM.
-7. Rotate Primary and Secondary Register left 16-bits.
+7. Rotate Primary Register left 16-bits.
 Fourth 16-bits are written to RAM.
 ### Counting Bits
 1. Load zero from Constants ROM to Primary Register.
-2. Write Bit Counter.
+2. Write Bit Counter to zero it.
 3. Write value from RAM to Primary Register.
 4. Count all 64 bits.
 (Run 0x3 64 times.)
 5. Read Bit Counter.
 (0xD)
 ### Nonce Comparison
 1. Load result_bits from RAM to Primary Register.
-(Optional: This should already be here when counting bits.)
+(Optional: This should already be here after counting bits.)
 See [Loading Value from RAM](#loading-value-from-ram).
 2. Write Bit Counter Register.
 (Optional: This should already be here when counting bits.)
 3. Load result_nonce from RAM to Primary Register.
 4. Load best_bits from RAM to Secondary Register.